Siddarthjain123/Quora-Question-Pairing/README.md

 • Implemented models with Randomised Search CV and obtained best f1 score as 0.86 and log-loss error of 0.36 with the xgboost technique.

-Libraries used : NLTK, pandas , Numpy , Sklearn
+Libraries used : NLTK, pandas , Numpy , Sklearn , fuzzywuzzy , wordcloud